- WiFi signal too weak where the camera is mounted

 Most WiFi drop-offs happen right after a router reboot or ISP swap — the device reconnects to the network but silently loses its cloud registration.

-• Router assigns different IP address after DHCP lease expires
+- Router assigns a different IP

-• Camera firmware bug causes random disconnections
+- Camera firmware bug causing random disconnections

 Most popular upgrades chosen by Tapo Camera owners.